Bug #2091

 - Upstream Linux made sure that the Radeon driver would not load if you don't load the fimrwares.
 Because of that, linux-libre has to patch the Radeon driver to make sure that it loads without the nonfree firwmares.
 The patches are GPU specific, and so it's possible that linux-libre needs to add a patch for your GPU.
 It's trivial to do but last time I worked on that they required me to test it for the GPUs it would be enabled for, and I didn't have all the ATI/AMD GPUs.

-Updated by dllud almost 5 years ago
+Updated by dllud over 5 years ago

 Thanks a lot for looking into this!